 The exact mechanism behind a cocoa coat color is not yet identified.

-The interaction between the B-Locus and the Co-Locus is not fully understood.
-Both traits are inherited separately from each other and a dog with B/b Co/co will carry both traits but not express brown pigment.
+Both traits are inherited separately from each other.
+A dog with B/b N/co will carry both traits but not express brown pigment.

-However, a dog with cocoa can also be liver at the same time.
-Dogs with two copies of cocoa and two copies of brown (co/co b/b) express a coat color being much closer to liver brown than cocoa.
+Dogs with both cocoa and brown (co/co b/b) express a coat color being much closer to liver brown than cocoa (Frenchies sometimes call it “new shade”).

 This simple tool can help you predict different Cocoa-Locus combinations: